 - The Auditor's name and office location is incorporated in the Public Accountant's Report shown prior to the financial statements included in the report.
 The Auditor's PCABO ID number is a new item that must be disclosed.

 - Currently, the SEC has no plans to revise the Forms facing page to include the new elements or mandate that the information reside in a specific location in the report.

 - At this time the SEC has not provided guidance on where the information should appear in the document.
 It is the filers choice.

 - SEC test and live filing submissions will suspend if the Auditor's information is not included in the iXBRL package.

-DFIN wants to help ensure that our clients manage this new rule without any difficulties.
+DFIN wants to help ensure that our clients manage the new HFCA Act rules without any difficulties.
 Please reach out to me with any questions.